 We’ve had a DLink DIR825 wireless router for about a year.
-It’s biggest pro is that it’ll run 2 separate wireless networks at the same time, so you can have say… a 5Ghz N-band running as well as a separate 2.4GHz G/B band.
+It’s biggest pro is that it’ll run 2 separate wireless networks at the same time, so you can have for example… a 5Ghz N-band running as well as a separate 2.4GHz G/B band.

 When we bought it, it cost well over $100, so the thinking was “you get what you pay for, so it’ll probably be good”.

 Well…. it’s not.

 It took less than a year, and the thing started having issues during the summer.
 More specifically, if it had been running and it lost power (you unplugged it for instance), it wouldn’t start up when you plugged it back in.
 The “D-Link” light would come on, and nothing else.
 It was getting power, but refused to start.

 Leaving it unplugged for a lengthy time (30 minutes or so) allowed it to cool down enough that it would start up again.

 It’s largely been sitting since (been replaced with an Apple Time Capsule for a while), but today I decided to open it up and have a look.
 I really expected (and hoped for) a bulging capacitor or something that could be easily fixed with a bit of soldering and a donor cap, but no such luck.

 You’ll notice the discoloration on the inner plastic.
 It’s not dust.
 Plastic turns yellow as it starts to melt.
 The yellowing is located near the position of the 2 heatsinked chips.
 If this wasn’t a sign of overheating, I don’t know what is.

 For a closer look at the “heatsinks”, look here:

 The material feels like some sort of fine granite.